gmuraleekrishna/semantic-segmentation/README.md

     $ tensorboard --logdir=graph/

 ## Background
 This semantic segmentation neural network architecure follows an Encoder-Decoder pattern.
 Here the image in convolved and maxpooled in the encoder and transpose-convolved and upsampled in the decoder network.
-Utlising the transfer learning [2] technique, the encoder network was replaced with pre trained VGG16 CNN to reduce training time and improve the accuracy.
-By doing this the CNN was small and simple enough to be trained using a GeForce 940M.
+Encoder network is used for image recognition and decoder for image segmentation.
+Utilising the transfer learning [2] technique, the encoder network was replaced with pre trained VGG16 [3] CNN to reduce training time and improve the accuracy.
+This made the CNN smaller and simpler enough to be trained using a GeForce 940M.

 Training ran for 200 epocs with 8 images per batch.